-Dr. Uduak Okomo, Postdoctoral Fellow based in The Gambia, London School of Hygiene and Tropical Medicine
+Dr. Uduak Okomo, Clinical Assistant Professor in The Gambia, London School of Hygiene and Tropical Medicine

 OA and the Value of Selectivity

-- Moderator: Liz Ferguson, VP Editorial Development, Wiley, Oxford
+- Moderator: Liz Ferguson, VP, Open Research, Wiley, Oxford

 The session builds on the numerous discussions over the last couple of years on how to make OA work in an equitable and sustainable manner for selective journals across a widely divergent global open access landscape.
 A principled discussion on the inherent value of the different dimensions of selectivity applied by academic journals (e.g. for quality of research, for the importance (which includes a number of different definitions), for the depth and breadth of the research findings, for the integrity of the research, for its novelty/conceptual advance, or for its newsworthiness, etc.) seems timely to reaffirm the value of this selectivity and to ensure OA moves away from being labelled a process uniquely suited for lower selectivity publishing.
 In particular, we also want to focus on how to make highly selective OA work.